gostevehoward/confseq/README.md

   `c`, `s`, and `eta`, all documented in the paper.

 All functions accept NumPy arrays and perform vectorized operations.

+## Quantile bounds

+The `confseq.quantiles` module implements two quantile-uniform confidence sequences from the quantile paper.

+* `empirical_process_lil_bound` is based on Theorem 2, and can be used to construct iterated-logarithm-rate confidence sequences for quantiles in which the confidence radius (in quantile space) is constant for all quantiles.
+This can also be used run the sequential Kolmogorov-Smirnov test described in section 7.2.
+* `double_stitching_bound` is based on Theorem 3, and can be used to construct confidence sequences for quantiles in which the confidence radius (in quantile space) varies, getting smaller for extreme quantiles close to zero and one.

+Finally, `quantile_ab_p_value` implements the two-sided sequential test of the hypothesis that two populations have equal values for some quantile, based on Theorem 5.
+The theorem covers tests of null hypothesis other than equality, as well as one-sided tests, but these are not yet implemented.

 ## C++ library